How to Buy a House in The Bahamas

 The Act enables a non-Bahamian who owns and maintains a home in The Bahamas to obtain an annual home owner’s resident card upon application and payment of a fee to the Director of Immigration.
 The entry of the non-Bahamian and his immediate family into The Bahamas will be authorized unless their entry is otherwise barred under the Immigration laws.

-Is it easy to buy property in The Bahamas?
+Is it Easy to Buy Property in The Bahamas?

 Call or WhatsApp 1-(242)-395-8495 to Buy Property in The Bahamas

-And is it easy to buy property in The Bahamas?
+Is it easy to buy property in The Bahamas?
 Yes, it is really easy to buy property in The Bahamas through the provisions of The International Persons Landholding Act 1993.

 How much does it cost to buy a home in The Bahamas?